kavia-common/onboarding-learning-platform-281136-281145/onbording_lms_frontend/README.md

 ## Documents Onboarding

-Navigate to "Documents", review both documents, and acknowledge:
+Navigate to "Documents", review the required documents (Code of Conduct, NDA, and Internship Letter), and acknowledge:
 - Check the agreement box
 - Type your full name
 - Select the date